Music generation with variational recurrent autoencoder supported by history: Music representation and data

-For each note we were building a note embedding that corresponded to the pitch of the note, an octave embedding that corresponded to the octave of the note and a delay embedding that corresponded to the length of the note.
-We were using this three embeddings and meta-information of a given MIDI track to build a concatenated note representation that was used as an input for training throughout this paper.
+A concatenated note embedding was constructed for every note in a track.
+This embedding included the pitch of the note, its octave and a delay that corresponded to the length of the note as well as meta-information of a given MIDI track.